Skip to content

 kind delete cluster --name finops-lab

 You have completed the Scaling and Reliability Toolkit.
-Continue to the Platforms Toolkit to learn about building internal developer platforms with Backstage, Crossplane, and more.
+Continue to the Platforms Toolkit to learn how internal developer platforms connect reliability, self-service, governance, and cost-aware operations.